The D'Angelo Law Library offers many different ways to find the sources you need.

-If the book is not available via UBorrow, you should search WorldCat to see what libraries worldwide own the title.
+If a book is not available via BorrowDirect or UBorrow, you should search WorldCat to see what libraries worldwide own the title.
 Once you locate the book in WorldCat, you may request it by clicking on the FindIt! button and filling out an online interlibrary loan request form.
 You may also go to the main Interlibrary Loan page to make requests for books or articles, to renew a book that you are still using, or to check the status of a request.

-Chicago Association of Law Libraries (CALL) member libraries should contact the Interlibrary Loan Department at Joseph Regenstein Library to request items held at the D'Angelo Law Library.
+Chicago Association of Law Libraries (CALL) member libraries may contact the Interlibrary Loan Department at Joseph Regenstein Library to request items held at the D'Angelo Law Library.
 OCLC requests directed to either CGU or KEH (our CALL Union List symbol) will be fulfilled by Interlibrary Loan.

 Lending requests will not be granted to individuals.
 Interlibrary loan services are only available to other libraries.